Brian K. Hudson | 505.312.3123 | email@example.com

 College Writing 2016-present

-In this first-year writing course, students use techniques based on creative nonfiction and rhetoric to interrogate their relationships to digital technologies.
-They further evaluate specific issues that have arisen with the proliferation of digital technology and explore discourse communities in which digital technology is an important component.
+In this first-year writing course, students use creative nonfiction and rhetorical techniques to interrogate their relationships to digital technologies.
+They further evaluate specific issues that have arisen with the proliferation of digital technology and explore communities in which digital technology is an important component.
 This theme allows students to connect several types of essays—personal, argumentative, and research—through a meaningful and timely topic.

 Analytic Writing 2016-present

-In this first-year writing course, students learn and practice analyzing several types of texts, including commercials, songs, political speeches, and works of fiction.
-Through focusing on how these texts make arguments about the future, the students practice argumentation adapted from stasis theory in rhetoric and learn about the genres of Indigenous futurism, Afrofuturism, and Chicana/o futurism through film and literature.
+In this first-year writing course, students analyze several types of texts, including commercials, songs, political speeches, and works of fiction.
+Students engage in argumentation by focusing on how these texts make claims about the future.
+They use a rhetorically-informed approach to interpret the genres of Indigenous futurism, Afrofuturism, and Chicanafuturism through film and literature.
 My students in the fall 2016 semester had the opportunity to do a live interview with a Mohawk director of machinima (animation created using video-game environments).

 Teaching Experience — University of Oklahoma

-In this 1000-level required course, students composed arguments based on Toulmin argumentation with themes concerning “Hyphenated-Identity” (identity constructed from many discursive sources: ethnic, pop cultural, etc.) and “Unconventional-isms” (less apparent forms of discrimination such as speciesism, ableism, etc.), among other themes.
+In this first-year writing course, students composed essays based on Toulmin argumentation with themes concerning, among others, “hyphenated-identity” (identity constructed from discursive sources: ethnic, pop-cultural, etc.) and “unconventional-isms” (less apparent forms of discrimination such as speciesism, ableism, etc.).

 In this lecture series for the Lifelong Learning Institute, we explored animal studies.
 The field of animal studies is broadly defined as an inquiry into how humans maintain our many complex relationships with other animals.
 The lectures surveyed nonhuman animals in philosophy, poststructuralist theory, and Native American theory.